hamzaqadir12/python-projects/README.md

 Calculates the total cost of an order including tax, chaining two functions together — one for the subtotal, one for the final total.

 ### Paint Calculator
+Calculates the liters of paint required to cover a wall by chaining two custom functions — one to compute the area, another to determine paint needed based on coverage rate.